arsenal9971/carcode/readme.txt

 Running Carcode

+Run the carcode script file, from the shell this can be done with the following command:

+ python carcode.py

+ Carcode GUI gives you dialogs to load levels and scripts, but we also offer command line options to do just that too.

 You can tell carcode to load a give level file with the option -l, as shown in the example we load a file under the demo directory: